royaldunlin/city_temp/README.md

 Sallisaw, OK - 72ºF
 License

-This project is licensed under the MIT License.
+This project is licensed under the CC0-1.0 license.